-Brogues are a staple item of clothing for any man’s wardrobe.
-However, a lot of men are wondering how to wear men’s brogues properly.
-This style guide will help you find the pair, (or pairs), that’ll polish off loads of your looks!
+Brogues are a staple piece of footwear that every guy should have in his wardrobe.
+However, a lot of men are wondering how they should wear men’s brogues and what pieces to style them with.
+This is where The Idle Man comes in, as this style guide will help you find the perfect pair that brings ease and sophistication to your look.

-Brogues are easily recognisable by the pattern that runs along the edges of the leather, known as broguing.
-It’s the rows of holes and perforations which follow the shape of the shoe that makes the brogue so eye-catching.
-There’s no room for error when the iconic pattern’s punched into each leather piece.
+The recognisable pattern running along the edges of the design is what gives the brogues there name.
+The rows of holes and perforations which follow the shape of the shoe create a piece of footwear that can be worn for both smart and casual situations.
+However, there’s no room for error when styling these shoes as the iconic pattern’s punched into each leather piece, so you really don’t want to over complicate things.

 With the ability to boost your shoe rack with some classic charm, brogue shoes are most definitely a timeless item of men’s fashion.
-Luckily for you, this guide will help you find a cracking pair of brogues to help you put your best foot forward, whether you’re out and about, or just at work.
+So now that you’ve decided that you need a pair in your life (because why else would you still be reading?) it’s time to figure out what ones you actually want.
+Luckily for you, this guide will help you find a pair of brogues that’ll help you put your best foot forward, whether you’re out and about casually, or need a shoe for work.

 Pick a Pattern

 All of these dots can leave your head spinning, so we’ve broken down the designs for you.
-You never know when it’ll come in handy to know a full brogue from a wingtip!
+There are a few variations of the brogue, the quarter brogue and the full brogue are probably being the main two.
+But you never know when it’ll come in handy to know a full brogue from a wingtip, so here’s the difference.

-The full brogue (wingtips) have the most detail of the lot.
-They are also referred to as wingtips due to the W shape at the front of the shoe.
+The full brogue (or wingtips) have the most detail of the lot.
+They are also referred to as wingtips because of the W shape at the front of the shoe.
 These are great for adding that extra touch of classic detail to your outfit.
-Finally, we have the longwing brogue.
+And if you thought there couldn’t be any more variations we also have the longwing brogue.
 The longwing brogue is a more casual style of the wingtip – the ends of the tip go right down the side of the shoe.
 Therefore, longwing brogues are probably best with vintage style looks.

 How to Wear Brogues?

-Due to their traditional roots, it’s best to keep your outfit on the smarter side – keep your trackies away from these chaps.
-Chinos and denim are still a great choice with a brogue style shoe.
+Due to their traditional roots, it’s best to keep your outfit on the smarter side – keep your trackies away from these please.
+However chinos and denim are still a great choice to go for with a brogue style shoe.
 For a smart look, tie things together neatly with a matching belt.
-Keep the colours matching and pair brown with brown, and black with black.
-For those of you feeling the heat, how about trying a pair of tailored shorts with brogues?
-Just wear them with a short sock and you’re good to go.
+Keep the colours similar and pair brown with brown, and black with black.
+For those of you feeling the heat, you can even try pairing a pair of tailored shorts with brogues?
+Just make sure you wear them with a short sock and you’re good to go.

 How to Wear Wingtips

 Wingtip shoes for men are a classic shoe design.
-With the detailing working across the whole shoe, it’s no wonder why so many men choose to wear these shoes with pretty much everything.
+With the detailing across the whole shoe, it’s no wonder why so many men choose to wear these shoes with pretty much everything.
 With a nod to the 30’s and 40’s, the wingtip shoe works best with a suit, particularly grey if you’re going with a brown pair of wingtips.
+The design of the wingtips mean they can liven up a classic suit look without going too over board, so if you’re bored of your plain work attire, it’s worth investing in some of these.

 Brogues And Jeans

+When it comes to wearing wingtips with a suit, the look appears fairly vintage.
 Brogues with a suit will forever be a simple but charming combination.
-Black is always gonna be the most formal option but you can easily put a spin on it by choosing an unusual shirt style and an interesting bag like one from the brand Rains.
+Black is always going to be the most formal option but you can easily put a spin on it by choosing a unique patterned shirt or interesting tie.
+Remember the shoes will be one of the main focal points to the outfit so you don’t want to go too over board with the pattern.
+A simple, classic strip or design will do just fine.

 What to Wear with Brown Wingtip Shoes

 Brown wingtips will give you the most wiggle room when figuring out what to wear with a wingtip.
-Wearing a brown or knowing how to wear tan brogues is always going to be a safe bet.
-Brown brogues are good because you can combine them with more or less any outfit, as well as wear them all year round.
-If brown isn’t your colour then you could always get a pair of tan dress shoes instead.
+Wearing a brown or knowing how to wear tan brogues is always going to be key knowledge.
+Brown brogues are good because you can combine them with more or less any outfit and colour, as well as being able to wear them all year round.
+If brown isn’t your colour though then you could always get a pair of tan dress shoes instead, these may sound similar but they’re not as bright as a classic brown pair.

 Know Your Brogue Brands

+Knowing what brands make the best brogues and what ones will last you a few seasons is essential.
 There are some brands that have been making brogues for men for generations, so your feet are in safe hands when investing in a pair by any of these classic cobblers.
-They may cost you a few more pennies than you’re used to spending on shoes, however, this will usually mean that they will last you a lot longer as the quality will be better.
+They may cost you a few more pennies than you’re used to but this will usually mean that they’ll last you a lot longer.
+The quality will be on top form and the design will be a classic.

 How to Lace Brogues

 When you first buy a new pair of brogues you’d be very lucky if they come already laced.
-This task is usually left down to you.
+But this task is usually left down to you.
 You’ll also want to learn these tricks if you want to change the style or pattern of the laces up a little bit.
 Because the brogue is such a classic shoe, you’ll probably want to stick to a classic way of lacing them.
+So here’s what you should do.

 - Take the lace and thread either end into the bottom two holes of the brogue.